onqtam/headjack/docs/why/MEDIA.md

 ██████████████████████████████████████████████████████████████████
 # SECTION: Divide and Conquer
 ██████████████████████████████████████████████████████████████████
+Who benefits the most from fractured & incoherent epistemic commons and uncoordinated & uneducated masses?
 > "It is incredibly easy to manipulate us as to who counts as an Us, who as a Them." - [Robert Sapolsky](https://www.azquotes.com/quote/1562507)

 > "Brains distinguish between an Us and a Them in a fraction of a second.
 Subliminal processing of a Them activates the amygdala and insular cortex, brain regions that are all about fear, anxiety, aggression, and disgust." - [Robert Sapolsky](https://www.azquotes.com/quote/1562506)